Dealing With Sins That Won’t Go Away

 Homework for step one: Read up on the “Armor of God”—spiritual weapons designed to give us the advantage in our battles against sin.
 But remember, knowing about these weapons alone won’t help us defeat our sins.
 We have to use them.

-2. Don’t settle for breaking even
+2. Don’t settle for breaking even in dealing with sin

 As hard as it is to overcome a sin, ensuring it never comes back can be even harder.
 Every veteran of spiritual warfare knows how easy it is for a “defeated” sin to lie dormant for months or years, only to revive and rear its ugly head when we least expect it.